-Enumeral Biomedical Holdings, Inc. ("EBHI"), Enumeral Biomedical Corp. ("EBC") and Enumeral Securities Corporation ("ESC"), each a Delaware corporation and debtor-inpossession in the above-captioned chapter 11 cases, provide this Disclosure Statement to all of their known creditors in order to supply the information you will need in exercising your right to vote upon the Debtors' Chapter 11 Plan dated February 15, 2018 (the "Plan").2 A copy of the Plan is attached to this Disclosure Statement as Exhibit 1.
+Enumeral Biomedical Holdings, Inc. ("EBHI"), Enumeral Biomedical Corp. ("EBC") and Enumeral Securities Corporation ("ESC"), each a Delaware corporation and debtor-in-possession in the above-captioned chapter 11 cases, provide this Disclosure Statement to all of their known creditors in order to supply the information you will need in exercising your right to vote upon the Debtors' First Amended Chapter 11 Plan dated March [ ], 2018 (the "Plan").
+A copy of the Plan is attached to this Disclosure Statement as Exhibit 1.
 All terms defined in the Plan have the same meaning in this Disclosure Statement unless otherwise noted.

 EBHI, EBC and ESC - which will be referred to in this Disclosure Statement as "the Debtors" - each filed a petition under chapter 11 of the United States Bankruptcy Code on January 29, 2018 (the "Petition Date").
-The purpose of the filing was to utilize the chapter 11 process to obtain greatest value from sale of the Debtors' only substantial assets, consisting of patent rights and related intellectual property related to its PD-1 antibody program (the "PD-1 Assets"), and to wrap up the Debtors' affairs in an orderly way.
-[On March , 2018, the bankruptcy court approved the sale of the PD-1 Assets to for a price of \$ (the "Sale").]
-The Plan is designed to accomplish distribution of the Sale proceeds to the Debtors' creditors, including to obtain determination as expeditiously as possible of claims against the Sale proceeds upon which distributions to creditors will depend.
+The filing had two purposes.
+First, the Debtors sought to utilize the chapter 11 process to obtain greatest value from sale of the Debtors' only substantial assets, consisting of patent rights and related intellectual property related to its PD-1 antibody program (the "PD-1 Assets").
+Second, the Debtors sought to wrap up the Debtors'

-1 The debtors in these jointly administered chapter 11 cases, along with the last four digits of each debtors' federal tax identification number, are: Enumeral Biomedical Holdings, Inc. (6434), Enumeral Biomedical Corp.
+&lt;sup>1 The debtors in these jointly administered chapter 11 cases, along with the last four digits of each debtors' federal tax identification number, are: Enumeral Biomedical Holdings, Inc. (6434), Enumeral Biomedical Corp.
 (9860), and Enumeral Securities Corporation (7157).

-$^{^2}$ This Disclosure Statement is also being supplied, as a matter of information, to creditors not entitled to vote, and to all persons that have requested notices in this Chapter 11 case.
+&lt;sup>2 This Disclosure Statement is also being supplied, as a matter of information, to creditors not entitled to vote, and to all persons that have requested notices in this Chapter 11 case.